copasi/COPASI/speed-test-suite/Profile_4.16-4.30.md

 CopasiSE | head -n 1 >> modelfile.out
 /usr/bin/time -f "%e" -a -o modelfile.out CopasiSE --nologo modelfile.cps
 ```
-as this will provide a similar output as with the previous tasks (one line with
+This will provide a similar output as with the previous tasks, namely a first
-version numnber and another with time taken to process file in seconds).
+line with version number and another line with the time (in seconds) taken to
+process the file.

-In order to enhance reproducibility the entire test suite ran for the results
+In order to enhance reproducibility the entire test suite was ran using a single
-provided here is encoded in a single BASH script *copasispeedtests*.
-This
+single BASH script *copasispeedtests* that ran all the benchmarks in sequence.
-script has a number of local system dependencies encoded in environment
+This  script has a number of local system dependencies encoded in environment
-variables at the top, which need to be configured for other systems.
-It includes
+variables at the top, which need to be appropriately configured to match the
-basic instructions in comments.
+local requirements (file paths, etc.).

 ## Tests